geelen/glenmaddern.com/src/lib/slides/sass-conf.md

 ---

+> This is one of the most useful features of Sass.
+Using @extend lets you share a set of CSS properties from one selector to another.
+It helps keep your Sass very DRY. <br/>
+  ... <br/>
+  The magic happens with the generated CSS, and this helps you avoid having to write multiple class names on HTML elements.

+#### sass-lang.com/guide

+---

 #### "What Nobody Told You About Sass’s @extend"
 #### "Why You Should Avoid Sass @extend"
 #### "Extending In Sass Without Creating A Mess"